OsZa99/OsZA99/README.md

 **Master's student** at University of Toulouse 3 Paul Sabatier in Computer Science Applied to Business Management, specializing in Digital Transformation Engineering.
 Passionate about **DevOps technologies, Cloud computing, Java development, and microservice architectures**.

 # 💫 About Me:
-🔭 Currently looking for a 6-month internship as a DevOps Engineer or Java Developer<br>🌱 Improving my skills in Spring, Kubernetes, AWS, GitLab CI, Prometheus, Grafana, and microservice architectures<br>💬 Let's talk about DevOps, Cloud, CI/CD, Java and containerization, and automation<br>📫 Reach me at: ossama.zarani10@gmail.com<br>📍 Based in Toulouse, France
+🔭 Currently looking for a 6-month internship as a DevOps Engineer or Java Developer<br>🌱 Improving my skills in Spring, Kubernetes, AWS, GitLab CI, Prometheus, Grafana, and microservice architectures<br>💬 Let's talk about DevOps, Cloud, CI/CD, Java, containerization, and automation<br>📫 Reach me at: ossama.zarani10@gmail.com<br>📍 Based in Toulouse, France

 ## 🌐 Socials: